shreeyagarg18/kaksha_hackathon/README.md

 - **Cheating Prevention**: Detect tab switches, external cameras, and unauthorized devices using AI.
 - **Instant Grading & Feedback**: Auto-score objective questions; AI evaluates short answers with detailed feedback.
 - **Quiz Analytics**: Track student performance, accuracy rates, and identify knowledge gaps.

+### 🤖 Phone Detection & Anti-Cheating Model
+-  Live object detection using **YOLOv11n** to monitor student activity during quizzes.
+-  Instant alerts when a mobile phone is detected on screen.
+-  **Web Dashboard Alert System**: Connected to a Flask-based web dashboard with Socket.IO Alerts are displayed live on the interface whenever a phone is detected Ideal for supervisors and teachers to monitor multiple students efficiently
 ### 🗣️ Class Chat
 - **Real-time Communication**: Collaborative environment for teachers and students to interact and clarify doubts